 To capture images of NLC it is desirable to leave your camera imaging for a couple of hours post Sunset and another couple of hours pre dawn.
 I have tried various software to control my camera but none is really satisfactory.
 The ideal is to have intervals of a minute or so and also to allow for mirror lockup which requires a double press of the shutter button ( once to lock the mirror up) and a second followed after a short interval to take the image.

 One piece of software that will do this is IRIS but as with all the software for the earlier Canon 10D to 40 D cameras it needs an interface and special connection to the remote shutter connection to work.
 This presentation (pdf) shows the circuit I have used and also how it is constructed.
 This can be used for astro imaging as well.

 Having constructed the interface and run some trials with IRIS I have identified a problem in that IRIS only allows you to set the interval from the end of one shot to the start of the next.
-As a result if you are using auto exposure as in the settings below the gaps between Frames increases.
+As a result if you are using auto exposure as in the settings below the gaps between frames increases.
 Perfectly acceptable for astronomical imaging but in my case I want to convert the still images into a movie.
-The Increase in intervals would result in the star motion and any NLC speeding up as the exposure time increases.
+The increase in intervals would result in the star motion and apparent motion of any NLC speeding up as the exposure time increases.
 It is possible to use IRIS but you need to ensure the sum of the mirror lockup time, the exposure time and the card write time adds up to the frame interval you desire.